Princesseuh/astro-social-images/README.md

 Add a component to generate Opengraph images to [Astro](https://astro.build/), inspired by [eleventy-plugin-social-images](https://github.com/manustays/eleventy-plugin-generate-social-images).

-Unlike other solutions for Astro, it generate a svg that is then converted to a .png file through `sharp`.
-This mean no headless browser, no third-party service etc.
+Unlike other solutions for Astro, it generates a svg that is then converted to a .png file through `sharp`.
+This means no headless browser, no third-party service etc.

 It's all local which, well, can be good or bad depending on your needs, check out different options and see which one fits your project best!